-This action will aim to support and promote existing energy efficiency programs to low-income residents to increase access to incentives and programs.
-This will involve reviewing outreach and engagement strategies and participation in city and utility programs.
-The City should identify opportunities for increasing participation and access to low-income and underserved communities that are most in need of energy efficiency resources.
+This action would aim to support and promote existing energy efficiency programs to low-income residents, to increase access to incentives and programs.
+This would involve reviewing outreach and engagement strategies and participation in city and utility programs, to identify opportunities for increasing participation and access to low-income and underserved communities, most in need of energy efficiency resources.